DigitalCoreNZ/hashnode/cm5qj1xoc000a09l65xond71k.md

 ## Running the Code with Python.

-* From the DSPy environment terminal, I change to the DSPy directory:
+* From the (DSPy) terminal, I change to the DSPy directory:

 ```bash